Strange Creatures

 any open hand, but the thing

-that slumbered out of the bushes
+that lumbered out of the bushes

 was far too big.
 An opossum,